williamw520/toposort/README.md

-# TopoSort - Topological Sort on Dependency Graph
+# TopoSort - Set Based Topological Sort

 TopoSort is a highly efficient Zig library for performing topological sort on dependency graph.
+It uses a novel set based approach for finding the topological order.
 This small library is packed with the following features:

 * Building dependency graph from dependency data.
 * Performing topological sort on the dependency graph.